 Prospective audit of emergency department transit times associated with entonox analgesia for reduction of the acute, traumatic dislocated shoulder.

-Descamps MJ., Gwilym S., Weldon D., Holloway V.
+Descamps MJL., Gwilym S., Weldon D., Holloway V.